evanrs/prorata/website/prorata/README.md

 # Prorata

-This simple proration tool includes backend and frontend built principally with Next.js, Fastify, and JSON Schema.
+This simple proration tool includes a backend and frontend built principally with Next.js, Fastify, and JSON Schema.

 A suite of tests are provided to verify the allocation logic, api route handling, basic rendering capabilities and so forth.